holoviz/panel/doc/user_guide/FastAPI.md

 # FastAPI

-As the core user guides including the [Introduction](../getting_started/Introduction.ipynb) have demonstrated, it is easy to display Panel apps in the notebook, launch them from an interactive Python prompt, and deploy them as a standalone Bokeh server app from the commandline.
+Panel generally runs on the Bokeh server which itself runs on Tornado.
 However, it is also often useful to embed a Panel app in large web application, such as a FastAPI web server.
 [FastAPI](https://fastapi.tiangolo.com/) is especially useful compared to others like Flask and Django because of it's lightning fast, lightweight framework.
 Using Panel with FastAPI requires a bit more work than for notebooks and Bokeh servers.

 Following FastAPI's [Tutorial - User Guide](https://fastapi.tiangolo.com/tutorial/) make sure you first have FastAPI installed using: `conda install -c conda-forge fastapi`.
 Also make sure Panel is installed `conda install -c conda-forge panel`.